Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 5 Report.md

 ## Week of 09/26-10/03
 ### 1. Reflections

-This week was my first experience working with the Photon 2 IoT system, and it required both quick learning and considerable effort to achieve a high-quality outcome.
+It was my first experience working with the Photon 2 IoT system, and it required both quick learning and considerable effort to achieve a high-quality outcome.
 I didn’t just follow the provided instructions—I took extra steps to enhance both the hardware and software components.
 Here is a detailed breakdown of my contributions and improvements:

 1. **Simplified Circuit Design:**
    After analyzing the original circuit, I quickly identified ways to make the design more streamlined and efficient.
 By simplifying the circuit, I was able to reduce complexity and potential points of failure, significantly improving the overall functionality of the hardware.
 The following two diagrams shows how I simplify the circuit design.